Yale & 2U Cardiac Exam VR Pilot

 What Went Well:

-Spatial prototyping in ShapesXR eliminated rework, nearly all elements went to final without major redesign.
+Spatial prototyping (in ShapesXR) eliminated rework, nearly all elements went to final without major redesign.

-The flexibility to move between roles (Designer → PM) kept the project on track.
+The flexibility to move between roles (Designer/PM) kept the project on track.
+This demanded diplomacy, leadership, and rapid triage of incomplete tasks and blockers.

 VR UX design requires not only user-centric thinking but also spatial, embodied logic and cross-sensory integration.